 For all its ease to setup, you still need a schema to define your tables and the relationships between them.
 Unless your a SQL expert this goes against being able to quickly spin up and database for your ASP.Net Core application – which is one of the main reasons to use SQLite!
 But its really easy to setup Entity Framework Core to do this for you.

 Updating the project.json File to Gather the Needed Dependencies

 The first step is to update your project.json dependencies to get some nuget packages that will be used.
 These are:

 - The code EF will use to connect to SQLite

-Add a EF command to the Commands Object
+Add an EF command to the Commands Object

-If you haven’t already ensure you have a ef command listed in your commands object – this is used when running entity framework commands via a command prompt.
+If you haven’t already ensured you have an ef command listed in your commands object – this is used when running entity framework commands via a command prompt.